xw2962/p8105_hw6_xw2962/homework-6.md

 instances where this relationship diminishes or is less pronounced.
 The greater skewness might reflect higher sensitivity of these coefficients to specific sample variations, possibly due to interactions between variables or the influence of outliers.
+The 2.5% and 97.5% quantile of coefficient product’s log is shown above.

 The distribution of R-squared estimates is much more narrower than the distribution of log(beta1\*beta2) estimates, indicating that the